-If you are a computer user who uses more than one language for typing, then you must be knowing the importance of language bar on the taskbar (notification area).
-Sometimes it may act strange and disappears from the taskbar.
-This simple guide shows how to solve the Language bar missing issue on Windows 10,8.1 and Windows 7 desktop and laptop computers.
-In few cases even after enabling the language bar from the control panel, it will not appear properly.
+If you are a computer user who uses more than one language for typing, you must know the importance of the language bar on the taskbar (notification area).
+Is your Windows taskbar acting strange and disappearing from the taskbar?
+This simple guide shows how to solve the Language bar missing issue on Windows 10/11 and Windows 7 desktop and laptop computers.
+In a few cases, it will not appear correctly even after enabling the language bar from the control panel.

-You may face this issue mostly after doing a Windows or other software updates.
-Sometimes you will see the language bar when UAC prompts for administrator elevation and it will disappear again when it comes to normal mode.
+You may face this issue mainly after doing Windows or other software updates on a computer.
+Sometimes you will see the language bar when UAC prompts for administrator elevation prompt, and it will disappear again in normal mode.

-You can add the language bar in control panel by following steps,
+If you haven’t added the 2nd language bar, you can add the language bar in the control panel by following the steps,

 Go to Control Panel -> Regional and Language Option -> Keyboards and Languages -> press Change Keyboards

-Note: Language bar will be only displayed either on taskbar or Desktop if you have selected more than one language as input language.
+Note: The language bar will only be displayed on the taskbar or Desktop if you have selected more than one language as the input language.

 Make sure that your second language is listed in the input language list.
 If not, you can add it by clicking Add button.

-Still, if the language bar is not showing up in Windows 7 even after more than one languages are listed; go to ‘Language Bar’ option to verify few settings.
+Still, if the language bar is not showing up in Windows 7 even after more than one language is listed, go to the ‘Language Bar’ option to verify a few settings.

 Here you can select the place where the language bar should appear.
 Make sure ‘Hidden’ is not selected.
 Select the appropriate option and press OK.